cambiotraining/protein-structure-prediction/materials/05-model_quality.md

 - Bulleted list of learning objectives
 :::

-## Exercise
+:::{.callout-exercise}
+#### Model Quality Assessment - Metrics

 Open an AlphaFold Protein Database (AFDB) and search GPCR protein AF-Q5T6X5-F1-v4.
-Interpret its structure which is visualised based on pLDDT scores and PAE plots.
+Interpret its structure which can be visualised based on pLDDT scores and PAE plots.

 :::{.callout-note}
 ## Hint